 • Governmental funds - All of the District's basic services are included in governmental funds, which focus on (1) how cash and other financial assets that can readily be converted to cash flow in and our and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the district's programs.
 Because this information does not encompass the additional long-term focus of the government-wide statements, we provide additional information at the bottom of the governmental funds statement that explains the relationship (or differences) between them.

 FINANCIAL ANALYSIS OF THE DISTRICT AS A WHOLE

 Net position.
-The District's governmental activities net position increased between fiscal years 2020 and 2019 due to increases in tuition costs.
+The District's governmental activities net position increased between fiscal years 2021 and 2020 due to an increase in the tax levy.

 Governmental Activities